-Partnership Tools and Programs:
+Partnership Tools, Programs, and Promising Practices:

 - Partnership partners with a mobile mammography vendor to sponsor events for provider offices located in imaging center deserts, areas with delayed access to appointments at local imaging centers, or counties with breast cancer screening rates far below DHCS's Minimum Performance Level (MPL).
-Please contact Mobilemammography@partnershiphp.org if you are interested in learning more. - The DrillDown Clinical tab in the eReports portal shows race/ethnicity information for each member included in the measure.
-Export this dashboard to look at Breast Cancer Screening compliance rates by race and ethnicity to learn more about inequities faced within your patient community. - Attend or view Partnership's Improving Measure Outcomes training on Women's Cancer Screenings. - Partnership members can access transportation for non-emergency medical services for assistance in traveling to and from appointments.
+Please contact Mobilemammography@partnershiphp.org if you are interested in learning more. - Attend or view Partnership's Improving Measure Outcomes training on Women's Cancer Screenings. - Partnership members can access transportation for non-emergency medical services for assistance in traveling to and from appointments.
 This is particularly helpful for imaging center appointments which cannot be completed at the PCP office.
-Members can access services by calling Partnership Transportation Services at (866) 828-2303 Monday Friday 7 a.m.
-7 p.m.
-PST.
+Members can access services by calling Partnership Transportation Services at (866) 828-2303, Monday - Friday, 7 a.m. - 7 p.m.

-Member Care:
+Patient Care:

-- Establish a practice commitment to cancer screening. - Utilize "flag" alerts in the EMR/EHR system that each staff member can use to identify and communicate to members who are due for their screening services at every member encounter. - Conduct chart scrubbing prior to the visit to determine if mammogram is due. - Ensure list of mammography/imaging facilities is accurate and up to date, and train clinical teams on locating most accessible facility for every member.
+- Establish a practice commitment to cancer screening. - Utilize "flag" alerts in the EMR/EHR system that each care team/staff can use to identify and communicate to patients who are due for their screening services at every patient encounter. - Conduct chart scrubbing prior to the visit to determine if mammogram is due. - Ensure the list of mammography/imaging facilities is accurate and up to date, and train clinical teams on locating the most accessible facility for every member.

-- Work with the mammography/imaging facility to collaborate on the active pursuit of members who have been referred yet have not completed their screening, or who no-show for mammography appointment. - Secure designated appointment slots to combine cervical cancer screening with breast cancer screening visits when possible. - Pair with National Health Preventive Months (e.g. October Breast Cancer Awareness Month), to utilize existing educational materials. - Consider a variety of service options and choices after hours and same day appointments, weekend breast cancer screening day(s), mobile mammography events. - Consider real-time referral, such as incorporating a hard-stop question (e.g., when was the member's last mammogram and result?) as part of an assessment or registration.
+- Work with the mammography/imaging facility to collaborate on the active pursuit of patients who have been referred yet have not completed their screening, or who no-show for mammography appointment. - Secure designated appointment slots to combine cervical cancer screening with breast cancer screening visits when possible. - Pair with National Health Preventive Months (e.g. October Breast Cancer Awareness Month), to utilize existing educational materials. - Consider a variety of service options and choices after hours and same day appointments, weekend breast cancer screening day(s), mobile mammography events. - Consider real-time referral, such as incorporating a hard-stop question (e.g., when was the member's/patient's last mammogram and result?) as part of an assessment or registration.